-When heading outdoors in the autumn and winter months, layering up is absolutely essential.
-Multiple layers trap air near your skin, keeping heat close to you.
-A 3 in 1 jacket combines two of the key layers: a waterproof outer jacket and an insulating mid-layer.
-The two jackets can be worn separately or zipped together to create the ultimate winter-busting layer.
+When the winter months roll in, layering up is absolutely essential.
+Multiple layers trap air near your skin, keeping heat close to you which keeps you warm.
+A 3 in 1 jacket combines two key layers; the waterproof outer layer and the insulating mid-layer.
+Both of these layers can be worn separately, or they can be zipped together to create the ultimate winter-ready shield.

-Though they may sometimes seem a little pricier, 3 in 1 jackets are excellent value for money as they can be worn all year round for a wide variety of activities.
-Sometimes, two jackets bought separately can be zipped together to form a 3 in 1-style layer, these are known as 'interactive' or 'IA' jackets.
+Though they may sometimes seem a little pricier, 3 in 1 waterproof jackets are excellent value for money as they can be worn all year round.
+Just because they're ideal for winter conditions, doesn't mean you can't simply unzip the two layers from each other and use them for a wide variety of activities such as wearing the mid-layer fleece on autumn strolls.
+Sometimes you'll even find that 2 jackets bought separately can be zipped together to form a 3 in 1-style jacket, these are known as 'interactive' or 'IA' jackets.

-- Softshell - A softshell isn't as warm as a fleece, but is better equipped to deal with wet weather when worn alone.
-Softshells are versatile as they provide wind and water resistant protection of their own.
-They are lightweight and offer a good amount of stretch for freedom of movement, making them ideal for more physically challenging activities in the outdoors.
+- Softshell – Softshell isn't as warm as fleece, however it is more effective in wet weather situations when worn alone.
+They're more versatile than fleeces as they provide wind and water resistance, as well as offering a good amount of stretch for unrestricted movement.
+They're also lightweight, making them ideal for more challenging outdoor activities.